William A. Bullard III

 Bullard began his command of USS Constitution on May 10, 2007.
 He had the honor in August 2007 to participate in the ceremony when Captain Isaac Hull’s service sword from the War of 1812 became part of the USS Constitution Museum’s collection.
 In November 2007, the frigate hosted Royal Navy Lieutenant Commander John Scivier.
 This was the second time that a commanding officer of HMS Victory, the oldest commissioned warship in the world, met with a commanding officer of USS Constitution, the world’s oldest commissioned warship afloat.
 In addition, he was chosen as a reading role model as part of “A Salute to Reading is FUNdamental,” a national non-profit program.
 He read for Leontine Lincoln Elementary School in November 2007, which was located in his hometown with his aunt as principal.
 During his 26-month tour, the ship underwent a restoration that brought it closer to its War of 1812 appearance than it had been in over 80 years.
 Bullard’s command of USS Constitution ended on July 24, 2009.

 For his time in the navy, Bullard has received a Meritorious Service Medal, a Joint Service Commendation Medal, the Navy Commendation Medal, and a Navy Achievement Medal.
+He retired from the navy on October 5, 2020.

 U.S. Navy Photo